 Day to day living, ongoing health and the economic opportunities are the ultimate legacy to be enjoyed by a healthy rural population in areas where disease, infant deaths and environmental challenges once ruled.

 An essential factor in every project is involving local people.”

 Thanks to Village Water and the active partnership with Rotary clubs across the UK, the work of this small charity is making its mark where it really matters.

 Kirsty Mullock, Fundraiser for Village Water, explained: “Creating or repairing a well for clean water is far from simple in a land like Zambia.
 Due to the locations and soil quality in the villages where Village Water works, it is rare that mechanical well drilling can take place.”

-Following the report, money from the Rotary Club of Monifieth & District was used to create new wells in the villages and two local Water Committees were set up to oversee the changes and organise a water pump maintenance rota, and funds were provided so that spares and repairs were readily available.
+Following the report, money from the Rotary Club of Monifieth & District was used to create new wells in the villages and two local water committees were set up to oversee the changes and organise a water pump maintenance rota.
+Funds were also provided so that spares and repairs were readily available.

 Kirsty commented: “It is this ‘future planning’ that is a key element in every Village Water project – each has a reach and longevity that will continue to benefit the children of today and their parents, but also the health and wellbeing of those generations as time goes on.”